openharmony/commonlibrary_memory_utils/README.md

 ### libdmabufheap system library<a name="section_libdmabufheap"></a>

-The memory system library provides interfaces for services to allocate and share shared memory.
+The memory system library provides interfaces for the multimedia service to allocate and share shared memory.
 By allocating and sharing memory between hardware devices and user space, zero-copy memory between devices and processes is implemented to improve execution efficiency.

 ### libmeminfo system library (planning)<a name="section_libmeminfo"></a>

 It provides interfaces for memory usage queries.
-It is mainly used by memory footprint management service(hidumper) and low-memory killing service(lmks).
+It is used for memory footprint query, low memory killing and other scenarios.

 ### libmemleak system library (planning)<a name="section_libmemleak"></a>